gbhosal/iam-user-monitor/README.md

 ### Deployment

+##### Code deployment
+Lambda will have to deployed to java8 runtime environment.
+Code to upload can be retrieved from [this](https://github.com/gbhosal/iam-user-monitor/releases/download/v1.0.0/iam-user-monitor-1.0.0-aws.jar) location.

 ##### IAM Policy
 Creates IAM role which trusts `lambda.amazonaws.com` and has following IAM policy attached, apart from the normal policies that lambda environment needs.